tiagofumo/vim-nerdtree-syntax-highlight/README.md

 # vim-nerdtree-syntax-highlight
-This add syntax for nerdtree on most common file extensions.
+This adds syntax for nerdtree on most common file extensions.
 This is intended to be used with [vim-devicons](https://github.com/ryanoasis/vim-devicons) to add color to icons or entire labels, but will work without it.
 ### Screenshots:
 ![](/screenshots/allfiles.png "All files generated with the generateFiles<span></span>.sh script")
 ![](/screenshots/railsapp.png "Screenshot of files in a rails app with my current icons setup")